zpainter/iassist/content/about/regional-report-1999-2000-europe.md

 technologies with the requirements for user-friendly statistical dissemination services.
-It will create a flexible and intelligent presentation system to access statistical and other data in a distributed \'virtual\' environment.
+It will create a flexible and intelligent presentation system to access statistical and other data in a distributed 'virtual' environment.
 Based on a Web environment with client side functionality, and built around the careful specification of metadata content, it will allow the user to create their own personal data environment, derive all relevant contextual and supporting